TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Data_Commincation/Detailed_Design_Data_Communication (Michael Feiel).md

 ## Interface with Other Subsystems

 As one of the four primary components of the greenhouse monitoring solution, the data communication subsystem interfaces closely with the power, sensor, and mechanical subsystems.
 The power electronic subsystem shall provide regulated power to the ESP-WROOM-32 microcontroller and the Raspberry Pi 4—via a USB-C interface.
 This standardized connection ensures efficient and reliable power delivery.
-Once powered, the ESP32 will establish wireless connection to the Pi.
+The power system will supply power solely with batteries, which will last at least 3 days before needing to be recharged.
+Once powered, the ESP32—located on the PCB and wired to all the sensors—will establish wireless connection to the Pi.
 Upon initialization, the ESP32 shall communicate with all onboard sensors using the I²C protocol to collect environmental data.
-The mechanical subsystem will provide structural support and environmental shielding for the sensor module, ensuring stable operation under greenhouse conditions.
+The mechanical subsystem will provide structural support, housing, and environmental shielding for the sensor module (individual sensors plus PCB), ensuring stable operation under greenhouse conditions.
 This coordinated interaction among subsystems ensures a robust, scalable, and integrated monitoring framework.

 ## Operational Flowcharts